BingHan58/COSI103-PA3/README.md

 (7, 'Snake', 45.22, '2023-12-12', 4)
 (8, 'Coffee', 42.1, '2023-12-12', 3)
 ```
-If the user eneter 5, the program will add transaction
+If the user enter 5, the program will add transaction
 ```

 Enter an option: 5 2022-03-28 Food 103 2